 Mailchimp’s segments utilize demographic and behavioral data to group your subscriber list better.
 To give you a hand, the email service also has some pre-built segments you can instantly use.

 The tool’s popularity makes it a great email list management solution.
 Nevertheless, you should know that Mailchimp’s lists are siloed and, therefore, collective management isn’t possible, unlike other popular Mailchimp alternatives.

-ActiveCampaign is another ESP to power up your marketing efforts and get the hang of email list management.
+ActiveCampaign is another email management software to power up your digital marketing efforts and get the hang of list management.
 Nevertheless, the powerful features and complexity might be a little overwhelming for beginners.